gbmhunter/blog/content/programming/microcontrollers/psoc/components.md

 {{< figure src="/images/2013/03/psoc-component-pulse-converter-trigger-in-out.png" width="388px" caption="The PSoC Pulse Converter component, being used here to output constant-width pulses."  >}}

+{{% warning %}}
-**Note: With this component, there can (and likely will be) a delay between the rising edge of the input pulse and the rising edge of the output pulse, depending on the phase difference between the two clocks.**
+With this component, there can (and likely will be) a delay between the rising edge of the input pulse and the rising edge of the output pulse, depending on the phase difference between the two clocks.
+{{% /warning %}}

 ## Quadrature Decoder

 The quadrature decoder is a useful component when interfacing with incremental encoders.
 It accepts A, B and N (optional) channel quadrature inputs, and converts the pulses into a count.
 The count is configurable to be 8, 16 or 32-bit.
-You can select to to count on every pulse transistion for the highest resolution (4 per 'pulse'), to just one per pulse.
+You can select to to count on every pulse transition for the highest resolution (4 per 'pulse'), to just one per pulse.
 It also features glitch filters and a configurable interrupt source.
 The interrupt source does not have a compare feature, so one of the let-downs is that most of the processing of the count has to be done by software polling.

 I have used this for controlling a [BLDC motor](/electronics/circuit-design/bldc-motor-control) that had an incremental encoder attached to it's shaft at it worked perfectly!
 The picture below shows the component connected to the input pins of the incremental encoder.
 The N channel was not used as I did not want the count to be reset every cycle.